 Is mulch a bug attractant?
 Mulch provides protection and shelter to a wide range of insect species.
 That isn’t always a terrible thing.
 Bugs and insects aid in the decomposition of organic mulches.
-The issue is that some pests and insects, like carpenter ants, termites, millipedes, sowbugs, centipedes, and earwigs, can damage plants and buildings.
+The issue is that some pests and insects can damage plants and buildings, such as carpenter ants, termites, millipedes, sowbugs, centipedes, and earwigs.

 What is mulch?